Skip to content

 Quick Answer: Do You Need a Licence?

 Nation Do you need a licence?
-Status
+Status (May 2026)

 Scotland Yes — mandatory licence required Live since 1 Jan 2025

-Wales Registration scheme in development Expected 2026
+Wales Registration scheme in development Pending launch — date not confirmed

 London No licence, but 90-day cap applies Already enforced